 Uluru Sunrise Lookout: Talinguru Nyakuntjaku

-Ayers Rock, as it is also known, is most notable for its changes in colour throughout the day.
+Ayers Rock, as it used to be known, is most notable for its changes in colour throughout the day.
 Especially spectacular is its deep red colour at sunrise and sunset, so it makes sense to get up early and visit the Uluru Sunrise Lookout.
 Besides, it might be the only chance you get to enjoy a little fresh air during your visit…

 The Uluru Sunrise Lookout is located within the National Park.
 You will need to get a park pass upon entry ($25 per adult), which will give you access to Uluru and Kata Tjuta for a period of 3 days.